MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/managed-partners/xcode-ios/xcode-ios-mp.md

 10. Search <!--clarify: do what action on which UI controls?--> for "Preprocessor Macros", and add "XSAPI_C=1" and "XSAPI_I=1" to each build configuration.
     If you are using cross-platform code, you can check for the "XSAPI_I" macro, to wall-off iOS-specific code.

-11. Find <!--where? in which UI controls?--> the `Info.plist` file for your project, and open it in a text editor. <!--since we specify Xcode in next step, shouldn't we tell them to do this in Xcode's text editor?-->
+11. Find <!--where? in which UI controls?--> the `Info.plist` file for your project, and open it in a text editor.

 12. In the root dictionary, add the following settings: